 Table of Contents

 Corneal abrasions or scratches account for about 1.57 percent of eye injuries each year.
 The cornea is a layer of the eye that is transparent and thin.
 It covers the pupil and iris.
+You may think of a corneal scratch as an 'eyeball' scratch.

 When a scratch occurs on the cornea, pain and other symptoms can cause varying degrees of discomfort.
 (Learn More)